LegendEffects/Statusify/README.md

 ---

 ## Status of This Project
 This branch of the project is currently under construction, production usage isn't recommended but possible with some work.
-Contributions are Welcome.
+Contributions are welcome.

+## Here for a Status Page?
+If you're here for a status page then you'll want to look at our [React Frontend](./packages/react)

 ## Structure
 This project uses a Monorepo structure managed with [LernaJS](https://lerna.js.org/)